lemonteaa/intro/About Me.md

 #### DevOps and Cloud: From Kubernetes to Openstack, iterating understanding

+One thing I've learned in my career is that the difference in technological capabilities across different companies can be *tremendous*.
+Some companies may be on the cutting edge of DevOps and Cloud, doing things like Observability and Service Mesh, and adding global CDN, and using serverless in select components.
+Meanwhile, some companies may be stuck with using VM for their workload struggling to even just containerize it.
+A repeat theme is that technologies build on top of each other, hence it seems that there is a kind of [Matthew Effect](https://en.wikipedia.org/wiki/Matthew_effect) at work.

+Interestingly, I forgot the exact timeline of myself being able to work with containers.
+It does come somewhat naturally without explicit learning, and I have felt it to be a productivity booster and easy "win".
+Strangely though, I didn't incoporate it in my day job.
+Kubernetes on the other hand is a different matter.
+Although I also like its idea, its learning curve is, at least initially, higher.
+The yaml syntax is clunky to work with to say the least.

+In an effort to gain hands-on experience in this area, I started out trying to install Openstack on my dev machine using a VM.
+Manual installation is quite difficult taking me a long time, and even though it worked in the end, I have difficulty in installing the less used/non-core components.
+The relatively heavy hardware requirement also forbid me from doing extensive experimentation for some time.

+On the next round I go back to Kubernetes.
+While learning its basic command, like `kubectl create deployment` or `kubectl apply`, is "easy", getting access to deeper aspect is harder.
+Mainly, I don't know where to start.

+This would get solved through some serendipity.
+First I come across a course on Kubernetes Security on Linux Academy.
+This has the side effect of revealing some of Kubernetes's underlying component (`kube-apiserver` and `etcd` as the backing store etc).
+Then, in trying to use some cloud based, shared Kubernetes cluster's namespace, I did research on ingress, and this is the beginning of me discoverying kubernetes's vast ecosystem.

+Later on I would stumble across an article that explains kubernetes networking internal.
+Again, lucky to be in the right place at the right time - I have studied more OS and learnt just enough about Linux Networking Stack so that the article "clicked".

+Eventually, with learning about vxLAN, and clearing some previous confusion I had on Computer Networking and how Router works, I then come across a blog that explains Openstack internal in some depth.
+This re-ignited my interest in this topic.

 #### AI: Having fun with math, and some surprise in morality and ethics